permitio/permit-cli/README.md

 ### `env template`

-This collection of commands helps you manage environment templates in Permit.io.
+This collection of commands helps you manage and apply policy and authorization templates in an environment.

 ### `env template list`

-Use this command to list all available environment templates in your Permit.io account.
+Use this command to list all the available policy templates to apply to your environment.

 #### Options